Nivalyx/osu-wiki/wiki/Contests/en.md

 #### Fan Art Contest

-The Fan Art Contest is a drawing contest where participating artists from all across the community have to create the best fan art for osu! involving [osu!'s mascots](wiki/Mascots) across varying themes and art concepts.
+The Fan Art Contest is a drawing contest where participating artists from all across the community are being challenged to create the best fan art for osu! involving [osu!'s mascots](wiki/Mascots) across varying themes and art concepts.

 | Contest No. | Theme | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-: | :-- | :-- | :-- | :-- | :-- |